AshCoolman/assign-where/ReadMe.md

 ## Notes

+* I suspect the branch coverage should be 100%, as [istanbul does not handle babel](https://github.com/jmcriffey/babel-istanbul/issues/56) very well
 * `target` is mutated
 * `sources` of `null` and `undefined` are ignored (like [`Object.assign`](https://mdn.io/Object/assign))
 * Based on [`Object.assign`](https://mdn.io/Object/assign), and [`Array.filter`](https://mdn.io/Array/filter)